freeconf/site/content/en/docs/Reference/resources.md

 ## Honorable Mention

-FreeCONF doesn't currently support these p but they are in reach.  if these protocol were added to FreeCONF or these projects added support for RESTCONF or gNMI.
+FreeCONF doesn't currently support these tools but they are in reach.
+If these protocol were added to FreeCONF or these projects added support for RESTCONF or gNMI.

 ### NETCONF